dazitzel/SignWritingLaTeX/README.md

 ## extractgloss

 This tool is not designed to be general purpose.
 It can be used if you happen to format a SignWritingLaTeX document just right.
-It's purpose is to find the glossary section of each supplement and spit out english/ASL pairs of words.
+It's purpose is to find the glossary section of each supplement and spit out English/ASL pairs of words.

+## sortenu

+This tool is just a shade more general purpose.
+It expects pairs of lines with English/ASL pairs of words.
+It also assumes that the ASL words are in the middle lane and transforms them into horizontal words since the expected use is in an English list.

 # Building